Nishant127474/oss-audit-24BCE10708/README.md

 ./script5_manifesto_generator.sh
 ```

 **Expected output:** Three prompts appear.
-After answering, a manifesto is generated, saved to `manifesto_[username].txt`, and printed to the terminal.
+After answering, a manifesto is generated, saved to `manifesto_Nishant127474.txt`, and printed to the terminal.

 **Example interaction:**
 ```